Follow TV Tropes

 • One-Hit Kill:

-• Head shots immediately kill anyone who manages to receive one, even Heavies.
-Helmets can allow your cops to survive one head shot.
+• Head shots immediately kill anyone who manages to receive one, or knock a helmet off a cop.

 • Optional Stealth: Since ammunition and supplies are fairly scarce and cops can't scavenge more from Zuev's Mooks, stealth, combined with non lethal takedowns and arrests, is highly recommended.
-Getting spotted doesn't necessarily alert the entire map, just those within a certain range.
+Getting spotted doesn't necessarily alert the entire map, just those within a certain range, and in cases where only a few guards are alerted, it's possible to limit the damage by arresting them all.

 • Orcus on His Throne: Zuev prefers to conduct his affairs through proxies and intermediaries while remaining hidden himself.
 This makes him that much harder to find.